Roewe i5: Philippines

 The MG5 Sedan was launched in the Philippines on 13 September 2019, with three trim levels: Core, Style, and Alpha, it is powered by a 1.5-litre petrol engine paired to either a 5-speed manual or a CVT.

+The facelift model was launched in the Philippines on 9 April 2026, in the sole Prestige trim powered by the 1.5-litre petrol engine, and the pre-facelift MG5 continued to be sold alongside the facelift model.

 Singapore

 The MG5 EV was launched in Singapore on 4 September 2021, with two trim levels: Excite (50.3kWh) and Exclusive (61.1kWh).

 Thailand

 The EP was launched in Thailand on 26 November 2020 in a sole variant powered by a 50.3kWh battery.
-The facelifted version debuted in March 2023 as the ES, in a sole variant powered by a 51kWh battery, the pre-facelift EP continues to be sold alongside the facelifted model.
+The facelifted model was launched in Thailand on 20 March 2023 as the ES, in a sole variant powered by the 51 kWh battery pack, and the pre-facelift EP continued to be sold alongside the facelift model.

 Vietnam

 The MG5 Sedan was launched in Vietnam on 25 September 2023, with three variants: 1.5 M/T, 1.5 CVT STD and 1.5 CVT DELUX.
 All variants are powered by a 1.5-litre petrol engine.